- Biological Inventions

 What are the disadvantages of patent licensing?

-1. Difficulty in determining licensee It takes lots of efforts and time to determine the appropriate licensee for the invention.
+1. Difficulty in determining licensee: It takes lots of effort and time to determine the appropriate licensee for the invention.
 It is essential to get a potential licensee and have a structured agreement in order to have the greatest chances of success.

-2. Loss of control For the period of license, the patent owner transfers his rights to the licensee.
-Result of which is he loses his own control, either partially or fully, on his own invention.
+2. Loss of control: For the period of the license, the patent owner transfers his rights to the licensee.
+The result of this is he loses his own control, either partially or fully, on his own invention.

-2. In a haste of growing rapidly, some inventors fail to find the suitable licensee for their product and end up granting license to some non-competent party.
-This results in failure of the invention which could have had flourished in global market had the owner opted for an efficient licensee.
+2. In the haste of growing rapidly, some inventors fail to find a suitable licensee for their product and end up granting a license to some non-competent party.
+This results in the failure of the invention which could have had flourished in the global market had the owner opted for an efficient licensee.

 3. Lack of awareness regarding the liability of the owner also leads to loss for the licensee.
 The licensor is still the owner of the patented product or design, even during the license period.
 Thus, he can be held liable for his invention even during the license period.

-2. Stick Licensing In this case the person or the organization has already used or is using the patented design, technology or product and thus, have infringed the patent.
+2. Stick Licensing: In this case, the person or the organization has already used or is using the patented design, technology, or product and thus, has infringed the patent.
 The owner can file a suit against the infringer or settle with the infringer agreeing to license his patent.

 Royalty rates generally vary from 0.1 to 25 percent depending on the type of industry and the invention.[iii]

-Conclusion Recently a company in Bengaluru came up with the concept of e-scooters though the price of it is high making it inaccessible.
+Conclusion: Recently a company in Bengaluru came up with the concept of e-scooters though the price of it is high making them inaccessible.
 Further, Kerela Government asked all the government transport to be e-vehicles.
-It can be thus suggested that, patent license should be granted for global reach of the products and those for public good should be either be compulsory licensed or free licensed.
+It can be thus suggested that patent licenses should be granted for the global reach of the products and those for the public good should be either be compulsory licensed or free licensed.